Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

     print test_stationarity(diff_warehouse(Warehouse[i]).Order_Demand)

  ```
+---
+Dickey-Fuller test for A warehouse
 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/DF_A.PNG)
+---
+Dickey-Fuller test for J warehouse
 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/DF_J.PNG)
+---
+Dickey-Fuller test for C warehouse
 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/DF_C.PNG)
+---
+Dickey-Fuller test for S warehouse
 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/DF_S.PNG)
+---

 - From the Dickey-Fuller test we can say that for warehouse S, there is trend and seasonality since the p-value is greater than 0.05 (the test statistic is more than the critical value).
 So we have to use the decompose function from the statistics library to perform this operation.